morrrrrrrr/pathfinding/README.md

 ```

 ##### 3. **Getter-Functions**
-Returns the data Size in a node:
+Returns the data Size in a node: (as in a vector2int-like structure)
-    - Node.x is data size.x
-          .y             .y
 ```cpp
 const Node getSize() const;
 ```